Finding Frances: Synopsis

-78-year-old Bill Heath (who first appeared in second-season episode '"Souvenir Shop / E.L.A.I.F.F." as a Bill Gates impersonator) frequently visits the Nathan for You production office.
+78-year-old Bill Heath (who first appeared in second-season episode "Souvenir Shop / E.L.A.I.F.F." as a Bill Gates impersonator) frequently visits the Nathan for You production office.
 During his visits Bill is preoccupied by a woman named Frances Gaddy, whom he dated in his youth and lost touch with.
 Nathan decides to use the show's resources to help him track down Frances.
 They fly to Bill's hometown of Little Rock, Arkansas to start the search.
-Shortly after arriving Nathan is troubled to learn from Bill's niece that he has never been a Bill Gates impersonator.
-Bill denies ever saying he was.
+Shortly after arriving Nathan is troubled to learn from Bill's niece that she didn't know that he had ever been a professional Bill Gates impersonator.
+Bill denies ever saying he was, but Nathan says he has it on camera.

 Frances graduated from Dumas High School in Dumas, Arkansas, so they form a plan to gain access to the high school's archive of yearbooks.
 They pose as the producers of Mud 2: Never Clean, a fictional sequel to Mud, because it was filmed in Dumas.
 Under this veil of legitimacy, they find the correct yearbook.
 After Bill finds Frances' photo, Nathan flies in age progressionist Cornelius Ladd (who appeared in the episode "Sporting Goods Store / Antique Shop") to create a contemporary photo of Frances.
 They post flyers with the image around town and are contacted by a man who thinks it may be his great-grandmother, but when they go meet her, she is not Frances Gaddy.

 Bill attends his 60th reunion at Little Rock Central High, which gives Nathan the idea to hold a 57th reunion at Dumas High School in hopes that an alumnus who knows Frances' whereabouts will attend.
 However, no one at the reunion knows where she is or has heard from her.

 Bill finds letters he received from Frances 50 years ago and they confirm a deep love affair that was marred by Bill's infidelity and other untoward behavior.
 Nathan hires an escort, Maci, to see how Bill would conduct himself with a woman, but when Bill refuses to meet Maci, Nathan goes instead.
 Nathan enjoys meeting her and hires her for several more dates where they spend time together and eventually kiss in a hotel room.